skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 | 列1标题 | 列2标题 | 列3标题 |
 |---------|---------|---------|
 | A context-aware pedestrian trajectory prediction framework for automated vehicles | 行1单元 | partc 2022 |
+|Pedestrian intention prediction: A convolutional bottom-up multi-task approach |We want to predict the pedestrians’ intention to cross the road as early as possible given a single image.
+We present a new neural network for the primary task of pedestrian intention prediction.
+Our model takes as input only a single RGB image and generates a map predicting the probability that each pixel constitutes a pedestrian who is either crossing or not, bypassing the need for a people detector and running at constant time.
+We additionally have our model output in parallel, the detailed human body pose for
+each pedestrian (Fig. 1c) c) to show that our network can be easily extended to perform a variety of other tasks with little overhead.
+The byproduct of the intention or pose map also allows the model to function as a generic people detector.|partc 2021|
 | 行2单元 | 行2单元 | 行2单元 |
 | 行3单元 | 行3单元 | 行3单元 |